openhab/openhab-addons/bundles/org.openhab.persistence.jdbc/README.md

 Identified issues can be fixed automatically using the command `jdbc schema fix` (all items having issues) or `jdbc schema fix <itemName>` (single item).

+Issues than can be identified and possibly fixed:

+- Wrong column name case (`time` and `name`).
+- Wrong column type.
+Before fixing this, make sure that time-zone is correctly configured.
+- Unexpected column (identify only).

 ### For Developers

 * Clearly separated source files for the database-specific part of openHAB logic.